Health & Medicine

 The disruption of the gut microbiota ecosystem can lead to immunity issues and is associated with chronic diseases, including asthma, Type 2 diabetes, and depression.

-Gut microbiota’s exact range of influence is still under study, but findings have opened new avenues of treatment, such as by addressing the gut-brain axis, for mental and physical health conditions.
+Gut microbiota’s exact range of influence is still under study, but findings have opened new avenues of treatment, such as addressing the gut-brain axis, for mental and physical health conditions.

 Dive Deeper